pobrei/sunride/README.md

 │   ├── features/       # Feature-based modules
 │   └── hooks/          # React hooks
 │
-├── weatherapp/         # Weather application module
+├── sunride/           # SunRide application module
-│   ├── src/            # Source code for the weather app │   ├── public/         # Public assets for the weather app │   └── components/     # UI components for the weather app
+│   ├── src/            # Source code for the SunRide app │   ├── public/         # Public assets for the SunRide app │   └── components/     # UI components for the SunRide app
 ```

 The project is currently in a transition phase, consolidating multiple repositories into a single SunRide repository.
 The `src/` directory contains the main application code, while the `frontend/`, `backend/`, and `shared/` directories represent the new modular structure being implemented.
-The `weatherapp/` directory contains a separate weather application module that has been integrated into the main repository.
+The `sunride/` directory contains a separate SunRide application module that has been integrated into the main repository.

 Each feature folder contains its own components, utilities, types, and documentation.
 See the [Project Structure](./PROJECT_STRUCTURE.md) document for more details.